Campusoft/knowledge_base/container/kubernetes/kubernetes.md

 El problema es que en Kubernetes no hay un controlador de Ingress por defecto, por lo que debemos instalarlo nosotros.

+Kubernetes Ingress is an API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster.

+Ingress is made up of an Ingress API object and the Ingress Controller.
+As we have discussed, Kubernetes Ingress is an API object that describes the desired state for exposing services to the outside of the Kubernetes cluster.
+An Ingress Controller is essential because it is the actual implementation of the Ingress API.
+An Ingress Controller reads and processes the Ingress Resource information and usually runs as pods within the Kubernetes cluster.

+Ingress Controller

 **Referencias**
 Ingress en Kubernetes Desmitificado: ¿Qué lo diferencia de un NodePort o un LoadBalancer? https://desarrollofront.medium.com/ingress-en-kubernetes-desmitificado-qu%C3%A9-lo-diferencia-de-un-nodeport-o-un-loadbalancer-b0cf060a6f8a

 # Features